-Graduates should qualify to sit for the North Carolina (NC) Board of Cosmetic Arts examination.
-Upon successfully passing the NC Board exam, graduates will be issued a license.
+Graduates should qualify to sit for the State Board of Cosmetic Arts examination.
+Upon successfully passing the State Board exam, graduates will be issued a license.
 Employment is available in beauty salons and related businesses.

 The Mountain Tech Spa, an on-campus spa facility, provides practical experience for Cosmetology students under the direction of College faculty.

 Fax: (919) 733-4127

 - Submission of proper documentation is required by the Spa Therapies and Operations Department and the NC Board of Cosmetic Art Examiners prior to class start.Required documentation includes Hepatitis B record, current government-issued photo ID showing date of birth, and social security card.

 - Completion of required Hepatitis B vaccine.
 First dose to be completed by the first day of class.
 Second Hepatitis B vaccine to be completed at least one month after the first dose.
 Third dose must be completed six months after the first.